antzGames/Godot-Compatibility-Decal-Node/README.md

  - if QUANTITY of decals important = use this plugin.
  - if ANIMATION of decals important = use this plugin.
  - if PBR QUALITY of decals important = use Godot's default Decal nodes.
+ - if projecting decals on semi-transparent materials = use Godot's default Decal nodes.

 ## Installing